aneekcastro/Tech-Journal/README.md

 # Tech-Journal
-Tracking performance, reflecting, and creating goals in my career
+Tracking performance, reflecting, and creating goals in my career.
+This is also where I will be posting past projects, as well as current projects.